cristianjaldin/design-pattern/README.md

 # Builder

 It builds a complex object using simple objects and using a step by step approach.
-In this example we build an Bank Account.
+In this example we build an [BankAccount](https://github.com/cristianjaldin/design-pattern/blob/master/src/main/java/design/pattern/examples/creational/builder/BankAccount.java).

 ```java
 BankAccount bankAccount = new BankAccountBuilder(1114467234l, "Cristian Jaldin")